-> - Keep your refrigerator and freezer doors closed as much as possible to keep in cold.
+- Keep your refrigerator and freezer doors closed as much as possible to keep contents cold.

-- Turn off sensitive electrical equipment such as computers, VCRs and televisions to prevent damage when electricity is restored.
+- Turn off sensitive electrical equipment, such as computers and televisions, to prevent damage when electricity is restored.

 - Turn off major electrical and gas appliances that were on when the power went off.
 This will help to prevent power surges when electricity is restored.